TheDxns/blog/README.md

 - subscription feature (via integration with SendGrid)

 # Development progress
-The blog development is neraly finished. <br />
+The blog development is nearly finished. <br />